 Serving as the Party’s State Director from 2008 to 2015, he presided over one of the most successful periods in our history and helped usher a new generation into our ranks.

 Ben grew up at Barham on the Murray River, where his parents were teachers.
 At school he was a keen debater, and won a scholarship to complete his Higher School Certificate in Sydney.
-Prior to joining The Nationals as State Director in 2008, he held the role of Communications Director for UNICEF Australia.
+Prior to joining The Nationals as State Director, he held the role of Communications Director for UNICEF Australia.

-In that role he oversaw all aspects of the Party’s procedure including election campaigning, strategic direction, membership, fundraising, publications and fulfilling all relevant legal and regulatory requirements for the Party’s operation.
-His work took him all across the state and introduced him to many hundreds of grassroots members.
+In that role of State Director Ben oversaw all aspects of the Party’s procedure including election campaigning, strategic direction, membership, fundraising, and publications.
+His work took him across the state and introduced him to many hundreds of grassroots members.

 In 2010 he instigated and ran the first community preselection in Australian political history – in the state seat of Tamworth.
 Over 4,000 people voted in the primary and the winner, Kevin Anderson, went on to win the seat back for the National Party.